 For some patients a lower lid blepharoplasty can be combined with fat injections or microfat injections to the cheeks or mid face where there is hollowing in order to further enhance the outcome.
 Fat injections alone can be undertaken for some patients who have hollowing of the cheeks, eyelids, temples and other areas of the face.
-In this procedure, fat is removed from the outer aspect of the flank, buttock or thigh using very light finger suction with a syringe and blunt cannula to avoid damaging the fat.
+In this procedure, fat is removed from the outer aspect of the flank, buttock or thigh via a very small skin stab incision using very light finger suction with a syringe and blunt cannula to avoid damaging the fat.
 This can be done under “twilight anaesthesia” or, if preferred, under general anaesthesia.

 Such fat injections can be used to fill out hollow temples.
 It can also be used to enhance the effects of cosmetic eyelid surgery.
 The injected fat contains stem cells which are also known to improve the quality of the overlying skin, particularly in the cheeks.